Kalamaja - Wooden houses & Bohemian charm

 Add to Favourites

-This quiet neighbourhood has long been known for its colourful hodgepodge of old fashioned, working class houses.
+This quiet little neighbourhood just outside the Old Town is eye-catching for its colourful wooden buildings.
 Throughout most of Tallinn’s history Kalamaja served as the town’s main fishing harbour.

 In fact, 'Kalamaja' literally means 'fish house' in Estonian, and starting from the 14th century the area was traditionally dominated by fishermen, fishmongers and boat wrights.
 Everything changed in 1870, however, when Tallinn was connected to St. Petersburg by railroad.
 Suddenly enormous factories started to sprout up in this part of town, bringing with them an influx of thousands of new workers.